The UC Cancer Research Fund

 Our research team has developed a blood test that detects cancer stem cells (CSC) in the blood stream — a sign that cancer has metastasised.
 This test has four key benefits for cancer patients.

 Early treatment response is critical for stopping the spread of metastatic cancer.

-Once available to patients the test will allow treatment intervention significantly earlier, allowing more time for treatment before the cancer progresses.
+Once widely available to patients, the test will allow treatment intervention significantly earlier, allowing more time for treatment before the cancer progresses.

 2. Guiding treatment decisions for more effective outcomes

-Once metastatic cancer is detected our researchers are able to analysis the cancer stem cell biomarkers and predict how the cancer will respond to treatment.
+Once metastatic cancer is detected our researchers are able to analyse the cancer stem cell biomarkers and predict how the cancer will respond to treatment.

 Often oncologists have a range of treatment options available to them.
-Each treatment option will work for a percentage of patients but an oncologist has no way of knowing which treatment will be most effective for an individual patient.
+Each treatment option will work for a percentage of patients, but oncologists currently have no way of knowing which treatment will be most effective for an individual patient.
 This can lead to multiple treatments being required before a successful outcome is achieved.
-Patients have to endure the side effects of multiple treatments, have reduced quality of life and loose time.
-If their cancer is aggressive it may be time they simply do not have.
+Patients have to endure the side effects of potentially ineffective treatments, which leads to decreased quality of life as well as lost time.
+If their cancer is aggressive, it may be time they simply do not have.

-By predicting which treatment option will be effective patients will receive the most effective treatment as their first treatment.
+By predicting which treatment option will be effective, the research can ensure that patients will receive the most effective treatment as their first treatment.